This short story ties together two previous ones. Before continuing on, I would recommend you first read It’s The Most Wonderful Time Of The Year

 “Come on, Jayson.
 It wasn’t his fault.
 He had his breaks on the whole way down the hill, but it was just too steep and the road too slick.
 There was nothing he could do.”

 Our sister had been coming home from Thanksgiving dinner late Thursday night.
 She was on Route 81 just south of Cortland and there had been a small accident right at the bottom of one of those hills.
 The cars were all backed up right to the hill.
 She was the last one in line and an 18 wheeler was coming behind her.
 The thing simply couldn’t get the traction to stop in time while sliding all the way down the hill.
 It hadn’t been going that fast when it hit her, but something that big and heavy doesn’t need all that much speed to become lethal.
-Google told me there was likely 417 people who died on Thanksgiving day and 50,000 total accidents among the nearly 50 million people hitting the road that day.
+Google told me there was likely 417 people who died on Thanksgiving day and 50,000 total accidents among the nearly 50 million people hitting the road for the holiday.
 It’s scary to think that there are 416 other families out there going through the same thing we are.
 We seem so alone in our pain.

 “He should have been going slower coming over that hill.
 You know how bad those roads were that night.”